jwngr/conductor/.github/CONTRIBUTING.md

 $ brew install openjdk
 ```

+1. Set `VITE_FIREBASE_USE_EMULATOR=true` in `.env` file at the root of the repo.

 1. Start the Firebase emulator suite:

 ```bash
 $ firebase emulators:start
 ```

+1. Restart the corresponding service you need to run.

 The Firebase emulator UI opens at http://localhost:4000.